Bachelor-of-Science-in-DS-and-AI/Year-1---Trimester-1---Writing-Practice---T1-25_BDSDF112/README.md

     - Recognize the purpose, types, and features of academic writing.
     - Explain how originality, integrity, and plagiarism shape academic writing.
     -  Please find the student handbook guide in the link for the reference.
-    - WP- BITS - Handbook 1.pdf
+    - WP - BITS - Handbook 1.pdf

   <br>